 Photo Credit: Quyn Duong

-Shannon Carroll is an artist based in New York.
-Her large abstract paintings investigate memory and transformation.
+Shannon Carroll is an artist based in Dumbo, Brooklyn.
+Her large abstract paintings explore memory, presence, and loss.

-Working on raw canvas with acrylic and oil stick, she creates luminous color fields, urgent gestural marks, and chalkboard-like erasures.
+Working on raw canvas with acrylic and pigment sticks, she creates luminous color fields, urgent gestural marks, and chalkboard-like erasures.
 Her paintings invite viewers into charged landscapes that simultaneously form and dissolve.
-This body of work emerged following Carroll’s return to the studio after the death of her husband from cancer in 2025.
-In parallel, she is completing a literary memoir in collaboration with him, an English humorist and former academic.
+Carroll began this body of work after her husband’s death from cancer in 2025.
+She recently completed a literary memoir in collaboration with him, an English humorist and former academic.
 The book weaves his wry stories of illness and expat life with her account of loss and aftermath.

 Carroll's paintings are held in private and corporate collections.
-She has exhibited work in New York and internationally, and has been featured on TODAY.com and Hyperallergic.
-She is a graduate of Tufts University and works from her studio in Dumbo, Brooklyn.
+She has exhibited in New York and internationally, and has been featured on TODAY.com and Hyperallergic.
+Her work will be included in SMFA150: Artists for a Changing World at Pace Gallery in New York, April 2026.
+She is a graduate of SMFA at Tufts University.

 Contact: studio@shannonleecarroll.com